Hampsthwaite: History

 Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Harrogate; it is now administered by the unitary North Yorkshire Council.

 Amenities

-Hampsthwaite has a Village Room, the Memorial Hall for larger events, a shop, and a pub, the Joiners' Arms and Hampsthwaite Church of England Primary School (established in 1860).
+Hampsthwaite has a Village Room, the Memorial Hall for larger events, a shop, a pub, the Joiners' Arms, and Hampsthwaite Church of England Primary School (established in 1860).

 Church

-The parish church is dedicated to St Thomas Becket.
-The tower is from the 15th century, but the remainder was restored in Perpendicular style in 1902.
+St Thomas a Becket's Church, Hampsthwaite is the Anglican parish church.
+The tower is from the 15th century but the remainder was restored in Perpendicular style in 1902.
 It is a Grade II listed building.

 Football Clubs

-Hampsthwaite and Birstwith Junior Football Club is run for the benefit of children living, or attending school, within the Hampsthwaite and Birstwith area catering for boys and girls 6 to 11.
-Saturday morning coaching sessions are run in Hampsthwaite on Feast Field.
+Hampsthwaite and Birstwith Junior Football Club is run for the benefit of girls and boys aged 6 to 11 living or attending school in the Hampsthwaite and Birstwith area.
+Saturday-morning coaching sessions are run in Hampsthwaite on Feast Field.

 Hampsthwaite United Football Club has been known to exist since approximately 1954.
 Recent honours include the Harrogate & District Football League Division Two Championship in 2013 & Division One in 2015.
-The Club now play in the West Yorkshire Association Football League, Tier 13 of the National League System.
+The Club now plays in the West Yorkshire Association Football League, Tier 13 of the National League System.